 “Our goal is to optimize Ohio’s higher education and research institutions’ ability to access high performance computing and Internet applications by building a world-class optical fiber network that will connect 91 colleges and universities throughout the state,” said TFN Project Manager Denis Walsh.

 OSC Networking is a regional Internet service providing connectivity to 91 college and university networks throughout the state, as well as government agencies, corporate research centers, and non-profit institutions.
 OSC Networking continually investigates and implements the latest in advanced technologies to serve and support the information architecture of its clients.
 OSC Networking peers with more than 100 ISPs both nationally and internationally, and maintains data centers throughout the country.
-OSC Networking is a division of the Ohio Supercomputer Center, a technology initiative of the Ohio Board of Regents.
+OSC Networking is a division of the Ohio Supercomputer Center.
 For more information, see www.osc.edu/networking/.